Floorp-Projects/Floorp/devtools/docs/contributing/javascript.md

 ## Asynchronous code

-A lot of code in DevTools is asynchronous, because a lot of it relies on connecting to the DevTools debugger server and getting information from there in an asynchronous fashion.
+A lot of code in DevTools is asynchronous, because a lot of it relies on connecting to the DevTools server and getting information from there in an asynchronous fashion.

 It's easy to make mistakes with asynchronous code, so here are a few guidelines that should help: